Planned Social Media vs Reactive: Which is best?

 Creating content in advance and using a content scheduling tool to publish posts automatically to your brand's channels helps maintain a consistent publishing schedule.
 More importantly, it allows social teams to prioritise proactive community engagement - safe in the knowledge that their strategies are bolstered with consistent and timely messaging.

-Built with teams in mind, ContentCal smart tools help accelerate the planning to publishing workflow, such as...
+Built with teams in mind, ContentCal helps accelerate the planning-to-publishing workflow, including:

 - A clear visual calendar which allows you to easily spot gaps in your calendar and plan ahead accordingly